Cookies and privacy policy

 1. General: In certain areas of this Site, we require that you provide us with personally-identifiable information, in order to be able to use that portion or those portions of this Site.

-2. If you submit a request for more information from us, the information you submit will only be used by Adido Limited.
-Our lists are private and are never sold to any third parties.
+2. If you submit a request for more information from us, the information you submit will only be used by Lemur Leisure Ltd. Our lists are private and are never sold to any third parties.

 If you have any queries about this policy please feel free to contact us.